What are the parathyroids?

 IMPORTANT*** These vague symptoms improve in 85% of patients after successful parathyroid surgery.
 Bone density also improves, reducing the risk of fractures.***

 Treatment of hyperparathyroidism

 The only effective treatment for hyperparathyroidism is surgery to remove the overactive gland(s).
 In the hands of an experienced endocrine surgeon, surgery can cure the condition in 98% of cases.
 There is no effective non-surgical treatment for hyperparathyroidism.
-Before surgery, you will have a sestamibi scan (a painless scanning test) and a neck ultrasound to see if there is one enlarged gland that can be located.
-If these tests do not give a definitive answer, you may have a specialized Parathyroid CT.
-If the abnormal gland is seen, you can have “parathyroid mini-surgery” though a very small incision, and go home the same day or the next morning.
+Before surgery, you will have a parathyroid CT scan or a sestamibi scan (a painless scanning test) and a neck ultrasound to see if there is one enlarged gland that can be located..
+If the abnormal gland is seen, you can have “parathyroid mini-surgery” though a very small incision, and go home the next morning.

-If the gland is not seen on scanning, the operation is slightly longer, but is still successful in 95% of cases.
-The surgery takes about one hour, and the incision is on your neck.
+If the enlarged gland is not seen on scanning, you should still consult with an expert parathyroid surgeon.
+The operation is slightly longer, but is still successful in 95% of cases.
+The surgery takes less than an hour.
 You will be completely asleep during the operation, and will feel no pain.
 Recovery is quick, with most patients going home the next day, and feeling very little discomfort.
 Most are back at work in a about a week.